Skip to Content

 Calls

 Both female and male Northern Mockingbirds sing.
-These birds are excellent mimics and can produce sounds of frogs and other birds around them, including hawks, shrikes, orioles, blackbirds, jays, and killdeer, to name a few.
+These songbirds are excellent mimics and can produce sounds of frogs and other birds around them, including hawks, shrikes, orioles, blackbirds, jays, and killdeer, to name a few.

 Mockingbirds will continue to learn and make new sounds throughout their whole lives.
 The song they make is long and a series of phrases.
 Each phrase repeats up to 6 times before they’ll move to a new sound.